Simple Baselines for Image Restoration: Nonlinear Activation Free Network

 It can be noticed that Eqn.~\ref{eqn:channel-attention-func} is very similar to Eqn.~\ref{eqn:gate}.
 This inspires us to consider channel attention as a special case of GLU, which can be simplified like GLU in the previous subsection.
 By retaining the two most important roles of channel attention, that is, aggregating global information and channel information interaction, we propose the Simplified Channel Attention:

 The notations follows Eqn.~\ref{eqn:channel-attention}.
 Apparently, Simplified Channel Attention (Eqn.~\ref{eqn:simplified-channel-attention}) is simpler than the original one (Eqn.~\ref{eqn:channel-attention}), as shown in Figure~\ref{fig:OurModules}a and Figure~\ref{fig:OurModules}b.
-For a fair comparison, we adjust the intermediate feature dimension of CA so that the computational costs are consistent with SCA.
 Although it is simpler, there is no loss of performance: +0.03 dB (39.93 dB to 39.96 dB) on SIDD and +0.09 dB (32.76 dB to 32.85 dB) on GoPro.